unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 The CAN Gateway might be blocking them, or there is another Msg Id required.<BR>
 In this article it describes controlling an MFD+ from the radio:<BR>
 https://pccar-ru.translate.goog/showthread.php?t=24102&_x_tr_sch=http&_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp<BR>
-It requires DDP protocol over TP2.0, perhaps something like this is needed to scroll the MFD menus?
+It requires DDP commands running over TP2.0 protocol, something like this might be needed to scroll the MFD menus?

 The brightness message (lights off) was also detected and modified (as discussed in the forum).<BR>
 0x635 [3] 0x00 0x00 <B>0x00</B> is changed to:<BR>